 The Municipal Project Guide is an interactive online tool that provides the user with simple hyperlinks to existing reference materials that contain detailed guidance about various steps in the planning, design and construction of municipal road and bridge projects that use state and/or federal funds.

 Each year, MassDOT conducts an annual traffic data collection program.
-This data is available online and can be sorted by route or municipality.
+View available data online as an interactive map.

 Chapter 86 of the Acts of 2008 authorized the Patrick Administration to publish guidelines and promulgate regulations regarding the use of road flaggers and police details on public works projects.
 Pursuant to the Act, the regulations and guidelines are applicable to all public works projects, including municipal projects except to the extent that any provision is inconsistent with a municipal ordinance or by-law or an applicable provisions of a collective bargaining agreement under Chapter 150E.